At a glance

 Assessing the development

-Greenhouse gas emissions in Germany have been decreasing since 1990: from 1,251 million tonnes of CO2 equivalents in 1990 to 907 million tonnes in 2017 – one of the lowest values since 1990.
-This amounts to a decline of 28 %.
+Greenhouse gas emissions in Germany have fallen since 1990: from 1,242 million tonnes of CO2 equivalents in 1990 to 762 million tonnes in 2021 – a significant increase following the emissions of the year 2020, which were characterized by extraordinary factors.
+Overall, this corresponds to a reduction of less than 39 %.
 Excluding the low value in the crisis year 2009, the indicator follows a long-term downward trend.
-In recent years, however, the trend has stagnated and has recently risen again slightly.
-Fluctuations during this period were mainly due to the weather and the economic situation.
+After a period of stagnation, emissions have fallen significantly in 2017 to 2021, mainly due to increased emissions trading certificate prices and the expansion of renewable energies.

 At the end of 2015, a successor agreement to the Kyoto Protocol was agreed with the Paris Convention.
 The development to date makes it clear that intensive efforts in climate protection are necessary to achieve the targets.
-The German government has therefore initiated measures in the form of the 'Climate Action Programme 2020' (BMUB 2014) and the 'Climate Action Plan 2050' (BMUB 2016).
+The German government has therefore initiated measures in the form of the ‘Climate Action Programme 2020' (BMUB 2014) and the ‘Climate Action Programme 2030’ (BReg 2019).
+With the ‘Federal Climate Change Act’, binding annual emission quantities as well as a monitoring and sharpening mechanisms for the individual sectors were agreed upon in order to ensure the greenhouse gas reduction target of 'at least 65 %' by 2030.

-The indicator is based on the National Greenhouse Gas Inventory 1990 - 2017.
-The calculation method is described in the latest inventory report (UBA 2019).
+The indicator is based on the National Greenhouse Gas Inventory 1990-2020 and the preliminary data for 2021 The calculation method is described in the latest inventory report (UBA 2022).
 Emissions of all greenhouse gases governed by the Kyoto Protocol (e.g. carbon dioxide, methane) are compiled in a standardised format.
 Since the different gases have different impacts on the climate, their effect is expressed in terms of the effect of carbon dioxide (CO2 equivalents).